orsonteodoro/oiledmachine-overlay/SECURITY.md

 stress, or aligned with the system maintenance period.
 This case is not supported due to the lack of developers.

-This case applies to web services, web servers, or kiosk applications.
+This case applies to web services, web servers, or kiosk applications assuming continuous uninterrupted availability.

 ## Patching/triage priorities (ranked high top)